-Was looking over Lawrence Kasdan's memorable '81 feature debut and it looks nice enough, all shadows and subdued colors and slinking camera, and he does evoke the moist heat well enough--I caught myself wiping my brow from time to time and wishing for some ass tea.
+Was looking over Lawrence Kasdan's memorable '81 feature debut and it looks nice enough, all shadows and subdued colors and slinking camera, and he does evoke the moist heat adequately--caught myself wiping my brow from time to time and wishing for some ass tea.

-Poor lucky Kasdan--muffs his first attempt which becomes a small boxoffice hit anyway, and goes on to have a so-so filmmaking career.
+Poor lucky Kasdan--muffs his first attempt which becomes a small boxoffice hit anyway, goes on to have a so-so filmmaking career.
 His mistake, of course, was to ignore classic noir's prime directive: Cherchez la femme, pardieu!
 Cherchez la femme.

 Poetry of devastation

 But Hushpuppy (Quvenzhané Wallis) is such a strong presence and Zeitlin's film so dense with textural and aural details one can't help but be enchanted, nevertheless.
 The fictional Bathtub--a bayou located in some unspecified corner of Louisiana (actually the town of Montegut) is like a dank corner of the country's subconscious, where homeless, forgotten wanderers drift in and forage for plywood and chicken mesh to build their dilapidated shacks.
-Zeitlin achieves the Katrina-like storm effects with almost no budget (a reported $2 million), and his giant creature effects are amazing (mostly forced perspective, some prosthetic tusks, and perhaps a digital touchup here or there)--and of course it makes sense that the aurochs (an ancestor of domesticated cattle) would look like giant feral pigs--they're the only hooved animals Hushpuppy would know about.
+Zeitlin achieves the Katrina-like storm effects with almost no budget (a reported $2 million), and his giant creature effects are amazing (mostly forced perspective, some prosthetic tusks, perhaps a digital touchup here or there)--and of course it makes sense that the aurochs (an ancestor of domesticated cattle) would look like giant feral pigs--they're the only hooved animals Hushpuppy would know about.

 Poetry in motion

-Was surprised to see Dave Kehr interviewed on Movie Morlocks; was even more surprised to see that Kehr was a fan of Paul Anderson--W.S., not Thomas--and that he loved Resident Evil: Retribution.
+Was surprised to see Dave Kehr interviewed on Movie Morlocks; was even more surprised to see that Kehr is a fan of Paul Anderson--W.S., not Thomas--and that he loved Resident Evil: Retribution.
 Did not know Kehr was an Anderson fan.